jitendrakyadav/pgmsolutions/readme.txt

-/*** Create and publish a package to Packagist ***/ Using GitHub(github.com), Packagist(packagist.org), and composer one can contribute with PHP community by creating packages.
+/*** Create and publish a package to Packagist ***/ Using GitHub(github.com), Packagist(packagist.org) and Composer one can contribute with PHP community by creating packages.
 Composer is a package manager for PHP.
 We can use packages the community developed and we can contribute with our packages too.
 Here, we will see, how to create a project/package, install Composer("install composer" means just to create composer.json file for the package) inside it and send to Packagist, from where others developers can use it inside their projects.

 1. Creating a package:
 	a.
 Create a blabk hello-world directory & go to inside it.
 	b.
-We can keep our source-code files here but advised to create a directory "hello-world/src" here and put your code there.
+We can keep our source-code files here but advised to create a directory "hello-world/src" and put our code there.
 	c.
 It makes our source-code organized, easier to understand and easier to maintain as well.
 	d.
 Create a file "hello-world/src/HelloWorld/SayHello.php":
 		<?php